-You do not need to have any prior experience in planning to shooting video.
+You do not need to have any prior experience in shooting video.

-If you need to review these activities, Molly is a great place to get guidance.
-There is an activity with relevant Molly videos in the IT Learning Portfolio: visit http://portfolio.it.ox.ac.uk and search for "Video".
+If you need to review these activities, LinkedIn Learning is a great place to get guidance.
+There is an activity with relevant videos in the IT Learning Portfolio: visit IT Learning Portfolio IT Learning Centre (ox.ac.uk) and search for "Video activity".